CLRX/CLRX-mirror/doc/ClrxWrapper.md

     Choose old and buggy floating point literals rules (to 0.1.2 version) for compatibility.

+* **-oldModParam**

+    Choose old modifier parametrization that accepts only 0 and 1 values (to 0.1.5 version) for compatibility.

 * **-noMacroCase**
     Do not ignore letter's case in macro names (by default is ignored).